KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 KeyboardKit has a ``Dictation`` namespace that contains dictation-related types.

 ## Dictation context

 KeyboardKit has an observable ``DictationContext`` class that handles dictation state, such as the currently dictated text, in which application dictation was started, etc. as well as observable properties to visualize an ongoing dictation.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``, then keeps the context updated during dictation.

+## Dictation settings

+KeyboardKit has an observable ``DictationSettings`` that handles dictation settings, such as how long many seconds of silence that should pass until dictation automatically finishes.

+KeyboardKit's settings types are observable and will automatically persist any changes made.
+KeyboardKit will observe these types and sync any changes made to them to their respective contexts, which will automatically update the affected views.

+KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/settings``.
+You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.